 The two main types are solar salt and pellet salt.
 Pellet salt is 99 percent pure and in some cases is cleaner than solar salt.

-Salt usage varies from home to home and is dependent on water usage.
-On average, a residential softener will use about 50-80 lbs. (or one bag) of salt a month.
+Salt usage varies widely and depends on your water usage, your equipment and your city’s level of hardness.
+On average, a residential softener will use 50-80 lbs. of salt each month.

 For most softening units it is normal to have a little bit of water in the bottom of the salt tank.
 When the water level rises above the salt it is time for your next salt delivery.
 Excessive water in the tank (one half full or more) is not normal, and may indicate a problem with the water softener.

 Some units, such as those produced by GE and Sears, are dry salt storage units and should not have water in the tank.
 If you have a GE or Sears unit and there is water in your salt tank your softener may need a repair.

 It is not necessary to clean out your brine tank, but if you choose to, we recommend using water with a little bit of bleach.
 Ask us about our highest grade salt for a cleaner tank with less work!

 A little bit of gray foam is nothing to worry about.
 If you use solar salt, the dust you may see in the salt or the tank is natural and completely normal; it will NOT harm your system.
 The water in your home only passes through the softener, NOT the brine tank where the salt is stored.

 Yes.
 Don’t sweat it if you accidentally purchase the wrong type of salt or switch to another type!
 Softener salt will not damage your equipment.
 In fact, the water softener itself can’t tell what kind of salt is going into it!
 We recommend solar salt for two-piece systems and pellet salt for one-piece systems simply to maximize salt usage efficiency, but it is not required.